Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/01_Getting_Started.md

 ### Obtain the Terraform source code template

 #### Method 1 ####
 1. Open the command prompt from the local machine, execute the below command, the public IP address is the EIP address that bound to the ECS created or provided in previous section.
+    (**Notes**: Ensure your ECS instance have the [Security Group](https://support.huaweicloud.com/intl/en-us/usermanual-vpc/en-us_topic_0073379079.html) with open **port number 22**)

     ```$ ssh root@replace-with-public-ip-address``` <br>